DavidFichtmueller/charters/charters/tag.md

 ### Charter

-According to TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organisation.
-Changes to the charter will be put up for open membership consultation for 30 days prior to approval.
+Following the [TDWG constitution](https://github.com/tdwg/constitution), this charter may be revised to better reflect the strategic priorities of TDWG or changes within this FS.
+These changes will be presented to the TDWG membership for open consultation for at least 21 days prior to approval by the Executive.

 ### Membership